6.1.3 Family life in historical context

 Summary Over the past half-century the number of non-married people who cohabit, whether before marrying or without later marrying, has risen hugely.

-In the first half of the 1960s, fewer than 5% of marriages of people aged up to 29 (i.e., of most first marriages) were preceded by cohabitation.
+In the first half of the 1960s, fewer than 5% of marriages of people aged up to 29 (i.e. most first marriages) were preceded by cohabitation.
 By 2003-2007, this figure had risen to just above 70%.

-Fully comparable figures for people of all ages are available only for the period since 1980.
+Fully comparable figures for people of all ages are available only for the period from 1980 to 2007.
 They show the following:

 % of people of all ages ever % of all marriages preceded cohabiting before first marriage by premarital cohabitation